emissary-ingress/emissary/user-guide/install.md

 1. In the Ambassador Edge Stack, Kubernetes serves as the single source of configuration.
 Changes made on the command line (via `kubectl`) are reflected in the UI, and vice versa.
 This enables a consistent configuration workflow.
 You can see this in action by navigating to the Mappings tab.
 You'll see an entry for the `quote-backend` Mapping that was just created on the command line.

-2. Likewise, if you type `kubectl get hosts`, you'll see the `Host` resource that was created (assuming you configured TLS):
+2. If you configured TLS, you can type `kubectl get hosts` to see the `Host` resource that was created:

    ```
    (⎈ |rdl-1:default)$ kubectl get hosts